 Another example of a whistleblower case in the USA occurred at Donovan Salvage Works, a Delaware salvage yard.
 An employee, a smelter operator, reported a safety hazard involving a propane leak at the yard.
 After the employee refused to continue working under unsafe conditions, he was terminated by the company in retaliation for reporting the issue.
-Following an investigation by the Occupational Safety and Health Administration (OSHA), the company was found guilty of wrongful termination and was ordered to pay \$40,000 in back wages and damages.30 quately protect individuals reporting misconduct.
+Following an investigation by the Occupational Safety and Health Administration (OSHA), the company was found guilty of wrongful termination and was ordered to pay \$40,000 in back wages and damages.

+Despite significant financial investment in its whistleblower protection framework, Canada has failed to adequately protect individuals reporting misconduct.
 Over 500 whistleblowers faced reprisals without sufficient remedies.
 This was highlighted in international assessments, which rated Canada's legal framework for whistleblower protections as among the worst globally.
-The case underscores the challenges whistleblowers face in bringing attention to unethical practices without fearing retaliation.31
+The case underscores the challenges whistleblowers face in bringing attention to unethical practices without fearing retaliation.